xsodus/order-management-system/QUICKSTART.md

 ✅ **Testing Infrastructure Completed:**

-- Integrated testcontainers for MySQL testing
+- Integrated testcontainers for PostgreSQL testing
 - Added fallback to SQLite when Docker is unavailable
 - Updated Jest configuration for better test isolation
 - Created robust test setup with proper cleanup